winitzki/scall/tutorial/programming_dhall.md

 We will now enumerate all those ways.
 The result is a set of standard combinators that create larger (contra)functors from parts.

-All of the combinators preserve functor laws; the created new functors are automatically lawful.
+All the combinators preserve functor laws; the created new functors are automatically lawful.
-The full proofs are shown in ["The Science of Functional Programming"](https://leanpub.com/sofp).
+The full proofs are shown in ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 6.
+We will only show the Dhall code that creates the typeclass evidence values for all the combinators.

 ### Constant (contra)functors